Lele521/ucsb-cs56-f17.github.io/_exam/e02/typos.md

 </div>

 On Question 7, it says "assume the method for question 4 and 5 works".

-THAT SHOULD BE: assume the method from question 6 works.
+* THAT SHOULD BE: assume the method from question 6 works.

+On Question 8 is says: "passing in an object that implements `Comparator<ArrayList>`
+* THAT SHOULD BE: "passing in an object that implements `Comparator<Student>`

 ## When you are finished... stay at your seat